Buying REO property or a foreclosure?

-REO is an abbreviation for Real Estate Owned.
-These are houses which have been foreclosed upon and are currently possessed by the bank or mortgage company.
-This is unlike real estate up for foreclosure auction.
-If you buy a property during a foreclosure sale, you must pay at least the loan balance plus any interest and other fees amassed during the foreclosure process.
-The buyer must also be prepared to pay with cash in hand.
-And on top of all that, you'll accept the property entirely as is.
-That possibly could consist of existing liens and even current occupants that need to be kicked out.
+When buying a property during a foreclosure sale, you must pay at least the loan balance plus any interest and other fees added during the foreclosure process.
+You must also be ready to pay with cash in hand.
+And on top of all that, you'll receive the property 100% as is.
+That may include prevailing liens and even current residents that may require eviction.

-A REO, on the contrary, is a much cleaner and attractive deal.
+A bank-owned property, on the other hand, is a more tidy and attractive proposition.
 The REO property was unable to find a buyer during foreclosure auction.
-The bank now owns it.
-The lender will handle the elimination of tax liens, evict occupants if needed and generally plan for the issuance of a title insurance policy to the buyer at closing.
-Take notice that REOs may be exempt from normal disclosure requirements.
-For instance, in Calfornia, banks are exempt from giving a Transfer Disclosure Statement, a document that typically requires sellers to reveal any defects they are informed of.
+Now the lender owns it.
+The lender will deal with the removal of tax liens, evict occupants if needed and generally arrange for the issuance of a title insurance policy to the buyer at closing.

-As with making any offer on real estate, you'll make your offer more attractive if you can include documentation of your ability to pay, such as a pre-approval letter from a lender.
-After you've presented your offer, you can expect the bank to counter offer.
-Then it will be your decision whether to accept their counter, or offer a counter to the counter offer.
-Understand, you'll be contending with a process that most likely involves a group of people at the bank, and they don't work evenings or weekends.
-It's not uncommon for the process of offers and counter offers to take days or even weeks of going back and forth.
+Once you've made your offer, you can expect the bank to respond with a counter offer.
+From there it will be your choice whether to accept their counter, or offer a counter to the counter offer.
+Realize, you'll be working with a process that generally involves multiple people at the bank, and they don't work evenings or weekends.
+It's typical for there to be days or even weeks of going back and forth.
 SBR Realty Pros is used to working around the schedules of this type of seller and will do everything possible to ensure there are no unnecessary delays.